pixelstorm/coding_guidelines_custom_builds/README.md

 1. Develop self contained modular components.
 Develop them one at a time [dev by component guide](https://github.com/pixelstorm/coding_guidelines_components)

 1. All media/images are to be loaded into the wp-content/uploads directory and accessible via to the wp-admin
+1. Create custom image sizes for all components that use images.

 ### Css
 1. Use bourbon.io and neat.io